Partitons of vertices and facets in trees and stacked simplicial complexes: Introduction

 Given a tree and a partition of the vertices $V$, make a partition of the edges $E$ as follows: If $v$ and $w$ are vertices consider the unique path in $T$ linking $v$ and $w$.
 Let $f$, respectively $g$, be the edge incident to $v$, respectively $w$, on this path.
 If (i)~$v$ and $w$ are in the {\it same part}~$V_i$ of~$V$ and (ii)~{\it no other} vertex on this path is in the part $V_i$, then put $f$ and $g$ into the same part of~$E$, and write $f \sim_E g$.
 The partition of edges is the equivalence relation {\it generated} by $\sim_E$.

 Conversely given a partition of the edges $E$, make a partition of the vertices $V$ as follows: Let $v$ and $w$ be distinct vertices, and consider again the path from $v$ to $w$.
-If (i)~the edges $f$ and $g$ are distinct, (ii)~$f$ and $g$ are in the {\it same part} $E_j$, and (iii)~{\it no other} edge on this path is in the part $E_j$, then put $v$ and $w$ in the same part of $V$, and write $v \sim_V w$.
+Let the edges $f,g$ be as above.
+If (i)~the edges $f$ and $g$ are distinct (equivalently the vertices $v,w$ are independent), (ii)~$f$ and $g$ are in the {\it same part} $E_j$, and (iii)~{\it no other} edge on this path is in the part $E_j$, then put $v$ and $w$ in the same part of $V$, and write $v \sim_V w$.
 The partition of vertices is the equivalence relation generated by $\sim_V$.

-\begin{example} In Figure~\ref{figfive} we partition the edges into red and black color classes.
-The vertices are then partitioned into three sets, each consisting of independent vertices.
+\begin{example} In Figure~\ref{figfive} we partition the edges into two parts, colored red and black.
+The vertices are then partitioned into three parts, each consisting of independent vertices.
 The partition of the vertex set of the first tree is

 and that of the second tree is

 \end{example}